Champagne Piper-Heidsieck - Brut

 Eye

-A radiant dress in a light gold color
+A radiant color, light gold

 Nose